rjjfox/rjjfox.github.io/_posts/2020-10-14-reduce-heroku-slug-size.md

 location-link: paris
 ---

 Finally built an app on Heroku but it takes forever to load when you share it?
-It doesn't give the best first impression when people have to wait 5 seconds before the page even appears to start loading.
+It doesn't give the best first impression when people have to wait a while before the page even appears to start loading.

 ![Slugsize breakdown >](https://blog.behrouze.com/wp-content/uploads/2018/10/heroku-logotype-horizontal-purple.png){: width="50%"}

 This was my experience with my first Heroku-hosted app, which [calculates sample sizes for AB tests](https://abtestsamplesize.herokuapp.com/).
-The app was built through Python using the Streamlit library but before anyone could see the app I'd spent so long creating, testing on local servers, they had to sit through 5+ seconds of page load.
+The app was built through Python using the Streamlit library but before anyone could see the app I'd spent so long creating, testing on local servers, they had to sit through extra page load times unnecessarily.

 The problem was the slug size of my Heroku app.